jpedrocf/MachineLearningMVP/DataCatalog.md

 About the Premier League Players 23/24 Dataset

-This dataset contains detailed data on all footballers from the 2023/24 premier league season
+This dataset contains detailed data on all footballers from the 2023/24 premier league season - [Kaggle Premier League 23/24 Dataset](https://www.kaggle.com/datasets/orkunaktas/premier-league-all-players-stats-2324/data)